Call Attorney Marni Jo Snyder 24 Hours / 7 Days:

 We also offer all callers a free consultation.
 At no charge or obligation, a member of our team can explain if our firm can assist you.
 We can go to work for you or your family member as soon as necessary if you decide to hire us to handle your case.

-This can be vital to protecting your rights and ensuring you have an attorney during interrogations, initial court appearances, and other critical parts of the process.
+This can be vital to protecting your rights and ensuring you have an experienced homicide lawyer during interrogations, initial court appearances, and other critical parts of the process.

 Philadelphia Homicide Defense Lawyer 215.515.3360